codeunion/javascript-exercises/algorithms_and_computer_science/letters_and_words/README.md

 // Should evaluate to "Dead men tell no rails"
 ```

+Search suggestion: Replace word in string in Javascript

 ### What's inside?
 Maybe find a string inside a string?